 Minerva v Concorde – 22 August 1778

-News of the outbreak of war with France had failed to reach the Jamaican-based frigate Minerva 32, Captain John Stott, when on 22 August she came across an unknown vessel whilst cruising near Cap François in the West Indies.
-Initially suspecting the stranger to be a merchantman, the Minerva closed in to establish her identity.
+News of the outbreak of war with France six weeks earlier had yet to reach the Jamaican-based frigate Minerva 32, Captain John Stott, when on 22 August she came across an unknown vessel whilst cruising near Cap François on the northern side of the island of Hispaniola.
+Suspecting the stranger to be a merchantman, the Minerva closed in to establish her identity.
 She would be in for a fatal surprise.

-It is fair to say that life had involved a series of surprises for Captain Stott.
-That he had ever made it to the rank of post captain at all had been a surprise, for having entered the navy ‘through the hawsehole’ it had been as boatswain to the great Admiral Hon.
+It is fair to say that life had involved a series of surprises for the Cornishman, Captain Stott.
+That he had ever made it to the rank of post captain at all had been a surprise, for having entered the navy ‘through the hawsehole’ it had been from the position of boatswain to the great Admiral Hon.
 Edward Boscawen that he had first been taken onto the quarterdeck and began his unlikely rise to the command of a frigate.
-Not long afterwards a greater personal surprise had been sprung upon him when, after arriving home from a three and a half years absence at sea, he had discovered a pregnant Mrs Stott with a two year-old daughter in tow.
-A well-publicised divorce had duly followed amidst rumours that the real father was old Admiral Boscawen himself.
-And had he lived to old age, Captain Stott would no doubt have been greatly surprised to find that a mischievous midshipman he had turned out of his ship for ridiculing his mistress, young Edward Pellew, had become arguably the greatest all-round officer of his age, and had eventually entered the House of Lords as Viscount Exmouth.
+Not long afterwards, a greater personal surprise had been sprung upon him when, after arriving home from a three-and-a-half-year absence at sea, he had discovered a pregnant Mrs Stott with a two-year-old daughter in tow.
+A well-publicised divorce had duly followed amidst rumours that the actual father was old Admiral Boscawen himself.
+Had he lived to an old age, Captain Stott would also no doubt have been greatly surprised to find that a mischievous midshipman whom he had turned out of his ship for ridiculing his mistress, young Edward Pellew, had become arguably the most accomplished officer of his age, and would eventually enter the House of Lords as Viscount Exmouth.

-Unfortunately though, Captain Stott did not live to see old age, for his defining surprise occurred on this day of 22 August 1778 when the stranger he was obliviously bearing down upon to investigate proved not to be an innocent merchantman.
-She was in fact the similarly-rated French frigate Concorde 32, commanded by the 45 year-old Captain Armand le Gardeur de Tilly, and unlike Captain Stott the Frenchman was fully aware that Britain and France were at war.
+Unfortunately, Captain Stott did not live to see old age, for his defining surprise occurred on this day of 22 August 1778 when the strange sail he was obliviously bearing down upon to investigate proved not to be an innocent merchantman.
+She was in fact the French frigate Concorde 32, commanded by the forty-five-year-old Captain Armand le Gardeur de Tilly, and unlike Captain Stott the French officer was fully aware that Britain and France were at war.

-Thereafter the action continued in favour of the French, with the British response being further diminished when Captain Stott was carried below having twice been wounded in the head.
-Soon the Minerva’s wheel was in pieces, her mizzen-mast was over the side, and the other masts were on the verge of collapse.
+Thereafter the action continued in favour of the French, with the British response being further diminished when Captain Stott was carried below, having twice been wounded in the head.
+Later reports claimed that the ensign staff was shot away, and when the colours were re-hoisted in the mizzen shrouds they were torn away too.
+Soon the Minerva’s wheel was in pieces, her mizzenmast was over the side, and her other masts were on the verge of collapse.
 Now the British seamen started to lose their nerve and began to flee their stations.
-When the first lieutenant fell wounded the remaining officers were unable to regain control, and after a two and a half hour action the decision was taken to strike the Minerva’s colours.
+When the first lieutenant fell wounded, the remaining officers were unable to regain control, and after a two-and-a-half-hour action the decision was taken to strike the Minerva’s colours.

-On 4 January 1781 the Courageux 74, Captain Lord Mulgrave, recaptured the Minerva after a gallant and perhaps foolhardy resistance on behalf of the Frenchman, one that ended upon the approach of a second sail of the line, the Valiant 74, Captain Samuel Granston Goodall.
-The frigate was restored to British colours as the Recovery, and after employment in the latter stages of the American Revolutionary War was sold out of the service in 1784.
+The captured Minerva was taken into the French Navy as the Minerve.
+She did not long remain under enemy colours however, for on 4 January 1781 she was recaptured by the Courageux 74, Captain Lord Mulgrave, after a gallant resistance that only ended upon the approach of a second sail of the line, the Valiant 74, Captain Samuel Granston Goodall.
+The frigate was restored to British colours as the Recovery, and she was sold out of the service in 1784 after employment in the latter stages of the American Revolutionary War.